Presidential transition of John F. Kennedy: Pre-election actions

 A presidential transition was scheduled to occur after the 1960 United States presidential election, as incumbent president Dwight D. Eisenhower was term-limited.
 In anticipation of this, shortly after the 1960 presidential nominating conventions, Eisenhower created an advisory committee to study presidential transitions, headed by Robert Daniel Murphy.

-Planning for a prospective presidential transition by John F. Kennedy began ahead of the election.
-Kennedy placed Clark Clifford and Richard Neustadt in charge of these preparations.
+Planning for a prospective presidential transition by John F. Kennedy began in advance of the election.
+Clark Clifford and Richard Neustadt were placed in charge of these preparations.
 The two largely acted independently of one another in researching presidential transitions and advising Kennedy on his potential transition.
+Clifford worked directly for Kennedy, while Neustadt worked for the Democratic National Committee (DNC).

 Kennedy first began to talk with Clifford about his prospective presidential transition soon after winning the Democratic nomination at the 1960 Democratic National Convention.
-The Brookings Institution discreet established an advisory group to review past presidential transitions and to help plan for a smooth transition into the next presidency.
-The group included fourteen former government officials that had served as presidential advisers, as well as Brookings scholars and business executives from leading United States corporations.
-The group's members overall had strong experience in managerial skills and domestic and foreign policy.
+The Brookings Institution discreetly established an advisory group to review past presidential transitions and to help plan for a smooth transition into the next presidency.
 Involved in this review of transitions was also Laurin L. Henry, who had been writing a book on the subject of presidential transitions (Presidential Transitions), which would be published that November.
 The Brookings Institution review was funded with a grant from the Carnegie Corporation of New York.
 David W. Kendall, incumbent president Dwight D. Eisenhower's White House counsel, was key in establishing this project and bringing both major party candidates into the fold.
-After Kennedy learned that the Brookings Institution was conducting this review presidential transitions, he sent Clifford to participate.
+Shortly after Kennedy received the Democratic Party's presidential nomination, he met with former Frankin Delano Roosevelt administration official James H. Rowe with the goal of discussing how he might prospectively deal with post-election matters.
+Rowe was a member of the team conducting the Brookings Institution Review of presidential transitions, and their discussion resulted in Kennedy appointing Clark Clifford to participate in the review, advise Kennedy on how he would run a post-election transition, and prepare a memorandum for Kennedy on how to run a transition.
 The Eisenhower administration had Secretary to the Cabinet Brad Patterson serve as its liaison attend these discussions, while the team of Kennedy's opponent, Richard Nixon, sent Robert E. Cushman Jr. as their liaison.
-In addition to participating in these discussions, Clifford created his own report on problems experienced by presidential transitions.

 Neustadt had first been asked by Chairman of the Democratic National Committee Henry M. Jackson to write a memo on presidential transitions, which Jackson received on September 15.
-Days after Jackson received the memo, he held a meeting with Kennedy and Neustadt at Kennedy's house in the Georgetown neighborhood of Washington, D.C. where Kennedy read the memo and asked Neustadt various questions.
-Kennedy then tasked Neustadt with creating a report assessing post-election problems for presidents-elect, particularly those regarding organizing a White House staff.
-In the northern hemisphere's Summer of 1960, Kennedy also announced the creation of a special defense and foreign policy committee led by Paul Nitze.
+On September 18, 1960, days after Jackson received the memo, he held a meeting with Kennedy and Neustadt at Kennedy's house in the Georgetown neighborhood of Washington, D.C., where Kennedy read the memo and asked Neustadt various questions.
+Kennedy then tasked Neustadt with elaborating on his memo by creating a report assessing post-election problems for presidents-elect, particularly those regarding organizing a White House staff.

+In mid-1960, Kennedy also announced the creation of a special defense and foreign policy committee led by Paul Nitze.